Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/os_migration_guide_armv8m.rst

 - If the OS manipulates directly the Link Register, the default Link Register value used in Handler mode transitions needs to be differentiated between Secure and Non Secure builds, i.e. ``0xFD`` and ``0xBC``, respectively.
-- If the OS manages the non-secure client identification, pelase check the :doc:`Non-secure Client Extension Integration Guide </docs/integration_guide/non-secure_client_extension_integration_guide>`.
+- If the OS manages the non-secure client identification, please check the :doc:`Non-secure Client Extension Integration Guide </integration_guide/non-secure_client_extension_integration_guide>`.

 --------------